This post contains affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 To help maintain proper moisture levels, always feel the potting mix with your finger before watering to determine if the plant actually needs to be watered.

 This plant will thrive in higher humidity levels.
 The easiest way to provide this is to simply use a humidifier.
-Below is my current favorite humidifier (because it has a three-day run time!).
+Below is my current favorite humidifier because it can last up to 96 hours.

 My post on the best humidifiers for houseplants also has some additional recommendations.